bernatfp/favmachine/README.md

 Too busy for running your own Twitter account and too cheap to hire a Community Manager?
 Let Fav Machine do some work for you.

 Fav Machine is a tool I've written to help increase awareness of [Calloud](https://calloud.com), through massively favoriting tweets that talk about keywords related to it.
-So far, it's worked as a nice way to increase my follower base and to acquire drive more traffic to Calloud's website.
+So far, it's worked quite well as a way to increase Calloud's follower base and to acquire drive more traffic to Calloud's website.

+You might want to use it if you want more people in your market niche to find out about you.
+You just need to setup a good combination of keywords to track.

 ##Install

-Dependencies: Go. *If you don't have Go installed on your computer, [start here](http://golang.org/doc/install)*
+Dependencies: Go. *If you don't have Go installed on your computer, [start here](http://golang.org/doc/install).*

-1. Run `go get github.com/bernatfp/favmachine`
+1. Run `go get github.com/bernatfp/favmachine`.
-2. There's no second step
+2. There's no second step.

 ##Configure